DeeeeLAN/homebridge-sleepiq/README.md

   * ?
 * Allow for different refresh times based on the time of day
 * Verify everything still works will twin/full beds (If anybody has one, contact me)
-* Fix support for multiple beds (Does anybody have multiple beds?)
+* Verify support for multiple beds (Does anybody have multiple beds?)
 * File a ticket or submit a pull request if you find any problems!